How To Clean Your CPAP

 Using a CPAP cleaner makes cleaning your mask and water chamber easier, faster, and more efficient without the hassle.
 Skip the messy cleaning with soap and water, or harsh chemicals, and stop worrying about bacteria on your mask or mold growth in your water chamber.
 The Lumin CPAP cleaner makes cleaning easy with:

-Save $70 when you buy the Lumin CPAP Cleaner today!
-Just enter coupon code LUMIN70 at checkout.
+Get $70 off when you buy the Lumin CPAP Cleaner with code LUMIN70 at checkout → BUY NOW

 Wear and tear from using your CPAP daily is completely normal.
 You’ll want to make sure to replace your supplies on a regular basis to avoid using deteriorating equipment.
 Small cracks can form in your mask seal, tubing, and humidifier chamber, where bacteria and germs can hide.
 You should also replace the filters regularly to ensure any air that enters your machine is always clean and filtered.